fostering creativity, inspiration & expression

 - Guitar & Ukulele

-Middle School now offers Musical Theatre, and also includes a combined Middle and Upper School extracurricular Spring Musical.
+Middle School also offers Musical Theatre and includes a combined Middle and Upper School extracurricular Spring Musical.
 Many of our music ensembles and students participate in events sponsored by the Arizona Music Educators Association throughout the school year.
 Rancho Solano’s Parent Teacher Organization supports Middle and Upper School Performing Arts with their Committee for Arts & Performance (CAP).

 Upper School Performing Arts